MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 - Services use Microsoft.Extensions.Caching.Hybrid with Redis as the distributed backing store when configured.
 - Development toggle `Cache:Disable=1` (per service) bypasses HybridCache entirely for troubleshooting.
 - Redis connectivity is covered by custom health checks ("redis" tag) that ping the configured endpoint; readiness will report degraded when Redis is unreachable.
+- Gateway OutputCache: Anonymous responses may be cached briefly (default TTL 15s, configurable via `Gateway:OutputCache:DefaultTtlSeconds`).
+Requests with `Authorization` are not cached at the Gateway.
 - Cache keys are tenant-scoped and versioned: `t:{tenant}:v{version}:{service}:{resource}:...`.
-	- Database invalidates via outbox events (see Task 12).
+	- Database and Storage invalidate via outbox events (see Task 12 and Task 15).
+Storage also bumps the tenant cache version on local PUT/DELETE for immediate invalidation.
 	- Storage bumps a per-tenant version on PUT/DELETE to invalidate list/head entries.
 - Metrics: the Storage service exposes counters via the `tansu.storage` meter:
 	- `tansu_storage_cache_attempts_total`